tillchen/tillchen.github.io/posts/2019-7-27-SQL-Notes/index.md

     SELECT o.OrderID, c.CustomerName, c.OrderDate
     FROM Orders o, Customers c
     WHERE o.CustomerID=c.CustomerID;
+    -- Or with USING
+    SELECT foo, bar
+    FROM a
+    JOIN b USING (same_column);
     ```

 9. `LIMIT 100` limits the number of rows to 100. `LIMIT 2, 3` gets 3 rows that start with the third row (rows are also 0-index based).